100 Things To Do In Sydney Sydney 100Top One Hundred Things To Do In Sydney, Australia

 Koala Town(?)

-More unbiased comment from Sydney Wildlife World
+More unbiased comment from the Wild Life

 Kevin Bush told 702 field reporter, Phil Ashley-Brown, that the animals' natural habitats have been re-created at Darling Harbour.